jupyter/roadmap/README.md

 ### Next+1 (6.0)

+* Unit tests for jupyter-js-widgets individual widgets
+* Unit tests for widgetsnbextension, especially manager.js
-* Transition to ES6 or TypeScript.
+* Enable a modern transpiler, either ES6 or TypeScript.
+Gradually transition the code as we make changes elsewhere.
 * Evaluate and possibly transition the codebase to use modern Javascript standards.
 Linting tools (i.e. eslint) should be used to assist developers into complying to said standard.